yuqigu/BayesianPyramids/README.md

 Take the splice junction dataset analyzed in the paper as an example.
 Run the function `splice_csp(K, alpha0)` to analyze the splice junction data using the proposed method.
 Then use `splice_processing.m` and `python_corels/splice.py` to perform downstream classification using the rule-list classifier.
 Then run `splice_csp_figure.m` to generate figures to evaluate and visualize the data analysis results.

+### Generate some simple data and then run the proposed method on it:
+Matlab script `demo_run.m` is a simple, readable, and short script which first generates a simulated dataset `Y_data.csv`, and then runs the proposed method on it using the `bayes_pyramid('Y_data.csv')` function and returns the `saved_file` containing all the estimation results.
+Finally, the last line of the script `load(saved_file)` loads all the estimation results into the current Matlab workspace.